cjmartin/launchcalendar.org/_posts/2025-05-30-falcon-9-starlink-group-11-18.md

       https://www.space.com/space-exploration/rockets/spacex-starlink-launch-may-31-2025-video
 images: []
 ---
 On May 31, 2025, at 1:10 p.m.
 PT (20:10 UTC), SpaceX successfully launched 27 Starlink V2 Mini satellites for Group 11-18 from SLC-4E at Vandenberg Space Force Base, California, despite foggy weather.
 The booster B1071 flew for its 25th mission, landing on the droneship 'Of Course I Still Love You' in the Pacific Ocean, marking the 133rd landing on that vessel.
 This was SpaceX's 500th overall flight and the 16th Falcon 9 launch of May 2025, tying the company's monthly launch record.
-The 27 satellites further expand the Starlink constellation, now comprising over 7,600 active satellites, supporting SpaceX's mission to provide global broadband internet coverage.
+The 27 satellites, launched on a southern trajectory into a 53° inclination orbit, further expand the Starlink constellation, now comprising over 7,600 active satellites, supporting SpaceX's mission to provide global broadband internet coverage.